 Ask your doctor about how to schedule your baby's medicines.

-baby around people who have upper respiratory infections such as a cold or the
+Avoid having your baby around people who have upper respiratory infections such as a cold or the flu.

 Avoid exposing your baby to smoke from cigarettes or woodstoves, which irritates the lungs.